AI Dental Receptionist HIPAA Compliance: A Dentist Guide

 Is an AI dental receptionist HIPAA-compliant?

+AI dental receptionist HIPAA compliance is the first question most dentists raise, and for good reason.
 Because an AI dental receptionist interacts directly with patient information, HIPAA compliance is not optional.
 It is foundational.
 This article explains what dentists need to know about HIPAA and how it applies specifically to AI dental receptionists, so practices can adopt automation without introducing unnecessary risk.

 What Is an AI Dental Receptionist?